Maps

 Buses

-In Siem Reap the Chong Kov Sou bus station is located about 6-7 kilometers west of town center.
-On arrival, motodups from the station into town run $1.50-$2 and tuk-tuks for around $3.
-For passengers departing Siem Reap, most bus companies offer a free shuttle service from the hotel to the bus station.
+Buses from different companies depart from different stations.
+In Siem Reap the Chong Kov Sou station is located 7km west of town center.
+On arrival, motodups from the station into town run $1.50-$2 and tuk-tuks for $3.
+For departing passengers, most companies offer a free shuttle service to the bus.

 The following bus companies offer regularly scheduled daily service between Siem Reap and Phnom Penh: